-Writing instructor Wylie Rogers recommended this book more than 10 years ago during one of his workshops.
-It focuses on the writing process and offers concrete suggestions on how to make stories shine.
+Writing Tools focuses on the writing process and offers concrete suggestions on how to make stories shine.

 The DIY MFA podcast is one of my favorites, so I had to buy the book, which provides in-depth guidance on how to “Write With Focus”, “Read With Focus”, and “Build Your Community.”
 The author’s suggestions for developing writing habits are very helpful.

-This book is gold to me.
-Janet Evanovich has been one of my favorite authors for a while because I can always count on her novels for a laugh.
+This fun how-to book is by Janet Evanovich, who has been one of my favorite authors for a while because I can always count on her novels for a laugh.
 Her witty personality also shines in her book on writing, which is formatted as Qs and As.
 It covers the basics on the writing process, like showing versus telling, and also includes info on querying and publishing.

 Here’s another writing resource that includes all of the technical basics for writing fiction (voice, characters, pacing, plot, POV, etc).
 And I’m a big fan of outlining and organizing my thoughts before I start writing, so I enjoyed the sections of this book about scene development.
 The checklists in The Writer’s Little Helper make this book a quick and informative read.

 Dazzling is right!
 Because who wants to read boring conversations between characters?
-The author explains how to make dialogue punchy and meaningful, and he provides example after example of bad dialogue vs dialogue that will captivate readers.
+The author explains in this book how to make dialogue punchy and meaningful, and he provides example after example of bad dialogue vs dialogue that will captivate readers.